Obsolete Surface Rewinder Transformed Into a High-Performance, Flexible Production Asset

 The Results: Higher Throughput, Zero-Downtime Changeovers, and a Fleet-Wide Program

-~15% throughput increase.
+~15-20% throughput increase.
 The OEM had rated the machine at 1,800 feet per minute.
 After the retrofit, it regularly achieves close to 2,000 feet per minute.
+This plus quick change over and more reliable operation improved overall throughput substantially.

 Four-plus years without a mechanism rebuild – versus six months previously – on the core insertion actuator alone.